rattaroaz/DKSKOfficial/readme.md

 ```
 Start Job.
 Today's Date prepopulates with Today's date, but editable.
-Job Start Date and Anticipated Completion Date starts blank
+Job Start Date and Anticipated Completion Date starts blank.
 Company - drop down list of companies in database.
-Can add one time CompanyName.
+Can add one time CompanyName by typing in new value.
-When the company is chosen, the Property/Address auto populates as a drop down, based upon the Company.
+When the Company is chosen, the Property/Address choices that belong to the Company auto populate as a drop down, based upon the Company.
-When the Property/Address is selected, it lists propery name and address.  can be editable.
+When the Property/Address is selected, it lists propery name and address.
+Property address is uneditable.
+Options: Unit number, Gate Code, Lock Box, Size, Work order - start blank.
-rest of choices are default blank.
-PropertyName can be 1 time entry.
+PropertyName can be 1 time entry by typing it in.
 Size: bedroom, bathroom are integers
-work order can be a combination of numbers and/or letters.
+Gate Code, Lock Box, Work Order can be a combination of numbers and/or letters.

-Job Description - drop down list.  can edit.  next input box is numerical for number of jobs needed.
+Job Description - drop down list.  can edit to add one time option only.
 Add another option creates new drop down list of same drop down list previously.
-material costs is calculated with combined options
+Material Costs is determined from the New Jobs component and value is autopopulated.
+Can edit value one time only.
+Remove button on the right side of every row, to delete existing inputs.
-drop down Contractor draws from list of contractors
+Drop down Contractor draws from list of contractors
 when hit Submit, the screen shows the options chosen.
 The file becomes an object, then gets sent to "create invoice" section.

 Aging reports.
-list of all past unpaid files. to pay for file.  once done in Accounts Receivable, it goes here.
+List of all past unpaid files. to pay for file.  once done in Accounts Receivable, it goes here.
 needs date option.

 Accounts receivable:
-All files that have been submitted in "Create Invoice" go here.  all past unpaid files.
+All files that have been submitted in "Create Invoice" go here.
+These files are unpaid, by definition.
-Checkbox goes after the "Amount paid"
+Checkbox goes after the "Amount paid" on the same row - please change to "Amount to be Paid"
 All files are viewable only, except checkbox, where you can check it.
+Submit button should be right of the Done button.
 When click Checkbox and Submit, opens up field next to the checkboxes to allow for:
 	checknumber (text field), amount (textfield), date paid (date)
+Multiple boxes can be checked before clicking Submit.
-Done button sends all checked files into saved storage.
+Done button sends all checked files into saved storage and removes from this page.
+They can now be seen on Aging Reports
 if someone does partial payment, the file stays where it is with a recorded payment.  if amount paid is not full
 	payment, then the checkbox option is still present.

+***

 Sales:
-List of all files after "Create Invoice" - to include paid and unpaid files
+List of all files from "Accounts Receivable" *** - to include paid and unpaid files
 able to sort files by company, property, supervisor, manager, work order
 Search from Date and End date refer to the "Invoice Date"
 After the Price column, there should be a viewable only checkbox for "Paid."